lukambadovitch/MSc_Robotics_Project/README.md

 The Visual Servoing will consist of fine-positioning the robot based on the information acquired from the Vision sensor, the RGB-D Kinect for our case.
 The step-by-step process are explained in brief in the next lines.

+In this project , we will organize the implementation as follows:
+1. Setup the Hardware and Configure - Turtlebot, RPLIDAR, Kinect, JoyStick;
+2. Create a Map using RPLIDAR laser scan;3.
+Navigate the Robot in the Environment from its current position to the Goal Position;
+4. Perform the Navigation close to the target QR Code;
+5. Begin Visual Servoing and and determine the pose of the robot;
+6. With the current pose information as feedback align the robot in the desired pose.

+Thanks to ROS-Middleware which is an open-source platform for robotic researches andproject development, we can achieve the various tasks involved in our project developmentby exploring the functionalities of the required ROS-packages for each process and as well.

-creating and developing necessary approaches through a combination and possible modifi-cation of launch files, nodes, topics in order to achieve our tasks.
-The main ROS-packagesnecessary for this project are discussed in the below:1.GMapping: GMapping is actually only responsible for map generation, so if you alreadyhave generated a map.
-Thanks to the package turtlebot_vibot_nav provided by thevibot lab github plateform :https://github.com/roboticslab-fr/turtlebot_vibot/tree/master/turtlebot_vibot_nav.we were able to set the navigation defined in launch files2.AMCL (Adaptive Monte Carlo Localization):  amcl is a ROS package that deals withrobot localization.
+Creating and developing necessary approaches through a combination and possible modifi-cation of launch files, nodes, topics in order to achieve our tasks.
+The main ROS-packages necessary for this project are discussed in the below:
+1.GMapping: This package responsible for map generation.
+Thanks to the package turtlebot_vibot_nav provided by the vibot lab github plateform :https://github.com/roboticslab-fr/turtlebot_vibot/tree/master/turtlebot_vibot_nav. we were able to set the navigation defined in launch files.
+2.AMCL (Adaptive Monte Carlo Localization):  amcl is a ROS package that deals withrobot localization.
 It is also known as particle filter localization.
 The principle is thatposition and orientation data representing the robot’s pose are stored as a sample.At initial, Particles are all sampled randomly.
-When the robot moves, particles areresampled based on their current state as well as the robot’s action using recursiveBayesian estimation [ ROS Navigation Tuning Guide, 2016].3.ViSP:IBVS introduced to solve image local minimal based on the principle that whenthe image feature error in 2-D image space is approaching zero, the kinematical errorin Cartesian space approaches zero too.
+When the robot moves, particles areresampled based on their current state as well as the robot’s action using recursiveBayesian estimation [ ROS Navigation Tuning Guide, 2016].
+3.ViSP:IBVS introduced to solve image local minimal based on the principle that whenthe image feature error in 2-D image space is approaching zero, the kinematical errorin Cartesian space approaches zero too.

 ## Project Description
 The goal of this project is to navigate the robot from an initial location to an approximate target location and fine-position the robot at a certain distance from the QR tag using Visual Servoing.